kauri-io/Content/Cryptoeconomics/token-curated-registry.md

 This TCR design, though, has several attack vectors.

 First, one or several malicious voters can spam the TCR by creating a bunch of low-quality proposals.
-However, as each proposal requires a deposit, this will require significant capital investment.
+However, as each proposal requires a deposit, it will require significant capital investment.
 Moreover, as those items are expected to be low-quality, they will be likely challenged and lose the voting, meaning that the attacker will lose her entire deposit.
-Therefore, this attack is unlikely to be feasible and attractive to the rational attacker.
+Therefore, this attack is unlikely to be feasible and attractive to the rational person.

-Another potential danger is reducing in quality of the items that were already included to the registry, or so-called “Registry poisoning”.
+Another potential danger is reduction in quality of the items that were already included in the registry, or so-called “Registry poisoning”.
 This might happen both maliciously or not.
 In any case, token holders and challengers are expected to constantly keep track of the quality of the included items, and challenge them to be kicked in case they will degrade.
 Again, kicked items will lose their stake so it's costly to spoil listings intentionally.

 Finally, voters can choose to vote in any other way besides picking what they actually think is a good choice.
 One tactic the voters might pursue is “vote splitting“, where voters vote “Yes” with half of their tokens and “No” with the other half.
-That way, they are guaranteed to receive part of the reward while not putting any thought at all.
+That way, they are guaranteed to receive part of the reward while not putting any thought into voting at all.
 Another tactic is “vote memeing“ where voters collude on an outcome whether they perceive it as valid or not.
-This technique is much more dangerous to the TCR because unlike vote splitting, it can affect the voting outcome.
+This technique is much more dangerous for the TCR because unlike vote splitting, it can affect the voting outcome.
 The biggest countermeasure to memeing is an ability to fork the TCR, leaving colluded voters with now worthless tokens.

 ## Limitations and improvement ideas